Hamsa: Origin

+The symbol of a facing hand found on Nabataean coin types has been associated with the hamsa.

 Medieval Iberia and the Maghreb

-According to von Kemnitz "the Berbers brought the khamsa to al-Andalūs.
+According to von Kemnitz, "the Berbers brought the khamsa to al-Andalūs.
 Later, the expelled Muslim and Jewish population took it back to North Africa, introducing different motifs and techniques."

 Within the Islamic world, historical use of the amulet is concentrated in the western Muslim world (Maghreb; historically al-Andalus), while attestations in the eastern Muslim world (Mashriq) are sparse; where a "hand" appears in eastern contexts it is often part of distinct Shi'i ritual iconography rather than the Maghrebi amulet tradition.
 "In al-Andalūs, the use of the hamsa as amulet is well-documented from the thirteenth century onwards.
 This chronology would relate the use of this amulet to an increased Berber presence and their cultural influence".

 Among the Morisco population of Granada and nearby regions, khamsa pendants were particularly popular and were described as "large engraved medals ... with a hand inscribed with letters", likely containing Qurʾanic verses or expressions derived from the holy text that reinforced their apotropaic function.
 Ecclesiastical authorities sought to suppress their use: a reform council in 1526 banned khamsas as Islamic symbols and ordered their replacement by Christian crosses, while the Synod of Guadix renewed the prohibition in 1554.
 Despite this, khamsas were also worn by Christians, such as a Nasrid-period gold pendant inscribed Ave Maria gratia plena, illustrating their cross-confessional appeal.